lukasturcani/stk/docs/source/basic_ea_example.rst

 molecules.

-We won't define which :class:`.ConstructedMoleculeDatabase` we want to use just yet, for now all we need to know is that a :class:`.ConstructedMoleculeDatabase` guarantees the methods, :meth:`~.ConstructedMoleculeDatabase.put`, :meth:`~.ConstructedMoleculeDatabase.get` and
+We won't define which :class:`.ConstructedMoleculeDatabase` we want to use just yet, for now, all we need to know is that a :class:`.ConstructedMoleculeDatabase` guarantees the methods, :meth:`~.ConstructedMoleculeDatabase.put`, :meth:`~.ConstructedMoleculeDatabase.get` and